codemeta/codemeta-generator/README.md

 In addition to manual testing, we have automated tests to check for bugs quickly, using [Cypress](https://www.cypress.io/).

-To run them, first make sure you have npm and Cypress installed on your system.
+To run them, first make sure you have npm and Cypress installed on your system:

-From the project root:

 ```shell
 sudo apt install npm  # or the equivalent on your system